-The Freddie Mac House Price Index (FMHPISM) provides a measure of typical price inflation for houses within the United States.
-Values are calculated monthly and released at the end of the following quarter.
-For example, the FMHPI for October, November and December are published in late February of the following year.
-Series are available at three levels of geographical aggregation: Metropolitan Statistical Area (MSA), state, and national.
+The FMHPI provides a measure of typical price inflation for houses within the United States.
+Values are calculated monthly and released at the end of the following month.
+For example, the FMHPI for March is published in late April.
+Seasonally and non-seasonally adjusted series are available at three levels of geographical aggregation: Metropolitan Statistical Area (MSA), state, and national.
 All series begin in January 1975.
 The national index is defined as a weighted average of the 50 states and Washington, D.C. indices.
-The FMHPI is based on an ever expanding database of loans purchased by either Freddie Mac or Fannie Mae.
+The FMHPI is based on an ever-expanding database of loans purchased by either Freddie Mac or Fannie Mae.

 Opinions, estimates, forecasts and other views contained in this document are those of Freddie Mac's Economic & Housing Research group, do not necessarily represent the views of Freddie Mac or its management, should not be construed as indicating Freddie Mac's business prospects or expected results, and are subject to change without notice.
 Although the Economic & Housing Research group attempts to provide reliable, useful information, it does not guarantee that the information is accurate, current or suitable for any particular purpose.
 The information is therefore provided on an “as is” basis, with no warranties of any kind whatsoever.
 Information from this document may be used with proper attribution.
 Alteration of this document is strictly prohibited. ©2018 by Freddie Mac.